prityushsingh/DSA-Solutions/README.md

 # DSA-Solutions
-Solutions to DSA problems on Leetcode
+This repository contains my solutions to DSA problems